DoctorHayes/CSU-Senior-Project/README.md

   8) Finally, you click the "Load Unpacked" button, navigate to where you saved, and open it **within** the "src" folder.
 There you have it!

 ## Feedback
-Of course, feel free to provide any feedback about the extension by opening an issue on GitHub (which can be done at the very top of the page, labelled "Issues").
-This is extension's ultimate purpose is to help users choose their own experience that best helps them focus on Christ and His Word, so your input is appreciated!
+Of course, feel free to provide any feedback about the extension by opening an issue on GitHub (which can be done at the very top of the page, labeled "Issues").
+The ultimate purpose of this extension is to help users choose their own experience that best helps them focus on Christ and His Word, so your input is appreciated!